 Of course, to prepare students for life as a solicitor, the new SQE assessment also includes a mandatory work experience element.
 The Qualifying Work Experience or QWE component requires two years to be spent getting hands-on, practical experience in the legal sector.
 However, the good news is that this is much more flexible than the previous LPC.
 Students can complete their work experience at up to four different employers and this could include paid or unpaid work, working as a paralegal, in a student law clinic, at the Citizen’s Advice Bureau or even the placement element of a sandwich degree course.

 The flexibility of the QWE element of the SQE means that the legal industry will gain a new generation of solicitors with a huge spectrum of experience across different areas of the law.
 This, in turn, can only benefit clients, in terms of access to legal counsel with a variety of experiences and knowledge bases to draw upon.

 Similarly, the fact that the new SQE is structured to be much more affordable than its predecessors and designed to allow people to work while studying will ultimately benefit clients.
 The SQE route to qualifying as a solicitor builds a strong pathway for making the legal sector of the future much more diverse and inclusive, just like the clients it serves.

 While 2020 has been a time of great uncertainty and challenges, one thing the pandemic has served as is a reminder that evolving and adapting to meet client needs is what makes or breaks a successful law firm.
-Whatever the future holds, legal services must react and adapt to what clients want.
+Whatever the future holds, legal education and services must react and adapt to what clients want.
 Ensuring the next generation of solicitors have a diversity of skills and experiences to meet these needs can only be a positive move for the legal sector.